San Francisco offers money to aid victims of police violence

 The president of the San Francisco Police Officers’ Association said all crime victims should receive support but called the move a political ploy by Boudin, whom the union considers too lenient.

-“He hasn’t looked to expand services or seek justice for rape victims, for assault victims, or robbery victims in our city," Tony Montoya said in a statement that.
+“He hasn’t looked to expand services or seek justice for rape victims, for assault victims, or robbery victims in our city," Tony Montoya said in a statement.
 “He’s done the opposite by refusing to hold criminals accountable.”

 Monterrosa's family, who live in San Francisco, will now be eligible for up to $7,500 for funeral services and up to $5,000 in medical bills, as well as financial help with counseling and relocation costs, said Gena Castro Rodriguez, chief of the district attorney's Victims Service Division.